UrbanInstitute/sparkr-tutorials/databases-with-jdbc.md

 +----+--------+------------+------------+------------+-------------+------------+
 only showing top 20 rows
 ```
-Similarly, we can use and and or together:
+Similarly, we can use and and or together, still within one string:

 ```r
 dat <- read.jdbc(url= your_url